Skip to content

 Selecting a cell to edit

-After making changes, click on Apply Changes button or Save icon in the toolbar.
+After making changes, click the Save button (Ctrl/Cmd+S) in the toolbar.
+Modified cells are highlighted until saved.

 If a primary key is not present on the table, a prompt appears to select Column with Unique Value to ensure changes are matched to unique rows in your data.